 If you have a lot of large, high-quality images that you'd like to streamline for online use, we recommend CompressJPEG.
 Again, it's completely free, so give it a whirl!

 Additionally, if you're using .SVG files, and would like to add another layer of engagement to your Flipbooks, SVG Artista allows you to easily add animations to your .SVG files, giving your end-users a more compelling CTA.
 You guessed it, it's free and easy to use. 👍

 Your Flipbook is composed of a base PDF, along with multiple layers that can include different enrichments and media files.

 Whenever you update a media element in your Flipbook, we recommend that you replace old, or unused layers with new media, rather than adding new files as a new layer, while keeping the old layer.

 By removing old and unused layers, you help to keep the overall file size of your Flipbook to a minimum.
 This, in turn, ensures that your Flipbook loads quickly and minimizes bandwidth cost, which you impose on each of your visitors.

 Finally, our Best Practices guide is just that: a guide.
 We always encourage you to try, and test what rich media works best to deliver your desired Flipbook experience.

-You can also reach out to us via the Intercom button, below, with any questions you might have regarding how to best employ images and video in your Flipbooks, and we'll be happy to help you.
+You can also reach out to us via the messenger, below, with any questions you might have regarding how to best employ images and video in your Flipbooks, and we'll be happy to help you.